u17194907425/artifact/cards/sorla-khan.md

 {{/ARTIFACT CARD}}

+## Information revealed

-Unlike the majority of the initially revealed heroes, Sorla Khan was developed specifically for Artifact.
-It is expected that she will appear in Dota 2 later ([source](https://www.pcgamesn.com/artifact/artifact-the-dota-card-game-release-date-trailers-gameplay-cards-trading))
+* Unlike the majority of the initially revealed heroes, Sorla Khan was developed specifically for Artifact.
+It is expected that she will appear in Dota 2 later (per [pcgamesn.com](https://www.pcgamesn.com/artifact/artifact-the-dota-card-game-release-date-trailers-gameplay-cards-trading))
+* She hails from the same tribe as [Axe](https://ggs.wiki/artifact/cards/axe) (per [ign.com](http://www.ign.com/articles/2018/03/09/valves-artifact-contains-three-new-dota-characters))